 Most girdles are typically made of nylon and spandex, which is what makes them so good for control and support.
 But both of these are synthetic materials that don’t breathe very well.
 That’s great if it’s winter and you want to try and retain as much of your body heat as possible, but if it’s the height of summer it can be very uncomfortable.
 So for the hotter months, it’s best to opt for a cooler material for your shapewear.
 Cotton-blend is the best material to go for, as it lets your skin breathe and stops you from sweating too much while still offering the support you love.

 If you’ve fallen in love with girdles, you’re not alone.
-Thousands of women across the UK rely on girdles to give them the sleek silhouette they crave on special occasions, or just to give them the confidence they need every day.
-Why not take a look at our selection of girdles and find your perfect match?
+Thousands of women across the UK rely on plus size shapewear to give them the sleek silhouette they crave on special occasions, or just to give them the confidence they need every day.
+Why not take a look at our selection of plus size open bottom girdles & plus size panty girdles and find your perfect match?